Portrait of a woman in a light tan blazer standing against a sunlit urban wall, looking directly at the camera with a calm, confident expression.

+I believe the future of work is written in its past.
 Most career strategists focus on tactics—resumes, interviews, networking scripts.
-I focus on context.
+I focus on the context.
 Because the most powerful career decisions come from understanding how work actually works: the power dynamics, the patterns, the strategies that have proven sustainable across decades of workplace evolution.

-I'm Geneèn Wright, and I help professionals build what I call career architecture—intentional, informed career paths designed with clarity about where you are, where you're going, and how to get there.
+I'm Geneèn Wright, and I help professionals build what I call career architecture: intentional, informed career paths designed with clarity about where you are, where you're going, and how to get there.

 THE JOURNEY